Prediction of dynamical systems from time-delayed measurements with self-intersections: Introduction

 \item If $D < k < 2D$ and $\phi$ is injective on $X$, then

 \item If $k > 2D$, then

 \end{enumerate} \end{SSOYconjecture2}

-The main result of this paper is partially establishing the SSOY prediction error conjecture, with the information dimension of $\mu$ replaced by the box-counting dimension of $X$ (see Definition~\ref{defn:dim}).
-More precisely, we prove the key estimate for the decay rate of the measure of the set of points with given prediction error (i.e.~the upper bound in assertion~(ii) of the conjecture) with an exponent arbitrarily close to $k - D$, and confirm assertions (iii)--(iv).
-Case~(ii), where $\phi$ is not injective is precisely the case referred to in the title of this paper, i.e.~`time-delayed measurements with self-intersections'.
+The main result of this paper is establishing a part of the SSOY prediction error conjecture, with the information dimension of $\mu$ replaced by the box-counting dimension of $X$ (see Definition~\ref{defn:dim}).
+More precisely, we prove the key estimate for the decay rate of the measure of the set of points with given prediction error (i.e.~the upper bound in assertion~(ii) of the conjecture) with an exponent arbitrarily close to $k - D$, and confirm assertions~(iii)--(iv).
+The case considered in~(ii), where $\phi$ is not injective, is precisely the case referred to in the title of this paper, i.e.~`time-delayed measurements with self-intersections'.

-Furthermore, in Section \ref{sec:ex} we provide an example showing that assertion~\ref{it: ssoy2 ii} of the conjecture does not hold for the information or Hausdorff dimension of $\mu$ of an arbitrary Borel probability measure $\mu$ (we should however emphasize that the counterexamples are not in the class of natural measures).
+Furthermore, in Section \ref{sec:ex} we provide an example showing that assertion~\ref{it: ssoy2 ii} of the conjecture does not hold for the information or Hausdorff dimension of $\mu$ for an arbitrary Borel probability measure $\mu$ (we should however emphasize that the counterexamples are not in the class of natural measures).
 This is in contrast with the SSOY predictability conjecture, which holds for the Hausdorff dimension of $\mu$.
 Similarly as our previously mentioned results, the theorem is formulated in a general category of Lipschitz transformations on compact sets in Euclidean space and arbitrary Borel probability measures.
 Note that in the formulation of the result, there appear both upper and lower box-counting dimension of $X$, denoted respectively by $\udim$ and $\lbdim$ (see Definition~\ref{defn:dim}).

 \begin{thm}[{\bf Prediction error estimate}{}] Let $X \subset \R^N$, $N \in \N$, be a compact set, $\mu$ a Borel probability measure on $X$ and $T\colon X \to X$ a Lipschitz map.
-Set $\underline{D} = \lbdim X$, $\overline{D} = \udim X$.
+Set $\overline{D} = \udim X$, $\underline{D} = \lbdim X$.
 Then there is a prevalent set $\mathcal S$ of Lipschitz observables $h \colon X \to \R$, such that for every $h \in \mathcal S$, $k \in \N$, $\delta, \theta > 0$, there exist $C, \eps_0 > 0$, such that for the $k$-delay coordinate map $\phi$ defined in \eqref{eq:coord_map} and every $0 < \eps < \eps_0$, the following hold. \begin{enumerate}[$($i$)$] \item If $k > \overline{D}$, then

 \item If $k > 2\underline{D}$ or $\phi$ is injective, then

 \end{enumerate} \end{thm}